AugustUnderground/vim-mathmode/README.md

 ## Installation

-Install with your favourite Plugin Manager.
+Install with your favorite Plugin Manager.
-For _Vim Plug_ put the following in your `.vimrc` or `init.vim`
+For [Vim Plug](https://github.com/junegunn/vim-plug) put the following in your `.vimrc` or `init.vim`

 ```
     Plug 'augustunderground/vim-mathmode'
 ```

-You have to specify the whole URL, because this plugin is only on gitlab, not on github.

 ## Configuration